polsys/ennemi/docs/what-is-entropy.md

 coefficient in a linear model.
 However, this gets even better.
 Remember that MI does not change when the variables are transformed monotonically.
-This coefficient is equal to the Pearson correlation of the **linearized model**!
+This coefficient is equal to the Pearson correlation of the **linearized model**.

 For example, let's assume that $Y = |X| + \varepsilon$ as in the plot above.
 The Pearson correlation between $X$ and $Y$ is really low,